Encouraging Healthy Hamstrings With Physical Therapy Exercises

 - Stretching exercises can improve hip and gluteal muscle function, releasing tension and increasing the amount of control people have over their hamstrings.

-- Changing diet to include foods and beverages that will promote muscle recovery
+- Changing the diet to include foods and beverages that will promote muscle recovery

-In many instances, you will be provided with a home exercise program to perform on your own as well, as long as your body can physically handle it – meaning that the injury does not prevent you from taking care of yourself and regaining strength.
+In many instances, you will be provided with a program of home exercises to perform on your own as well, as long as your body can physically handle it.
+This means that the injury does not prevent you from taking care of yourself and regaining strength.
 In physical therapy cases, patients are typically seen after they have already had a hamstring injury and need help getting back to having healthy hamstrings.
-Therefore, they are treated with soft tissue massage, myofascial release, stretching, and corrective exercise as a means of healing help.
+These injuries are treated by one or more of the following methods:

 The focus is on making sure that an injury doesn’t happen again once it has healed, but it’s also on keeping people safe throughout the process.
-That is accomplished with progressive loading, drills for control, and flexibility training under the careful supervision of trained and capable physical therapists and other medical professionals.
+Many accomplish this with progressive loading, drills for control, and flexibility training.
+Who supervises?
+Trained and capable physical therapists and other medical professionals.

 Patients Recover From Hamstring Injuries Using Common Types of Exercise

 Recovering from hamstring injuries is about more than simply waiting for the injury to resolve itself and doing nothing in the meantime.
-Since the legs are used on a daily basis, by most, strengthening and conditioning these muscles while they heal is imperative.
-Listed below are some of the most common and useful exercises that physical therapists will use with their clients during the recovery period that will lead patients on the way back to having healthy hammies in a safe and effective manner.
+Most people use their legs on a daily basis.
+So strengthening and conditioning these muscles while they heal is imperative.
+Listed below are some of the most common and useful exercises that physical therapists will use with their clients during the recovery period.
+These lead patients on the way back to having healthy hammies in a safe and effective manner.

 1. Hip Hinge: Tall Kneeling

 This exercise helps to retrain the hip extensors, focusing on the gluteus maximus.
-The band is used as an external tactile cue.
+Use the band as an external tactile cue.
 Be sure to avoid hyperextension of the lower back while completing this hamstring exercise.